willemt/ticketd/README.rst

 *This is experimental!*

-Among the many memory leaks, two key raft related features are still in-progress:
+Among the memory leaks, dynamic membership changes are not yet supported.

-* Saving persistent state
-* Dynamic membership changes

 How?
 ====